gambitproject/gambit/sources/labenski/doc/README-wxthings.txt

 wxEllipseInt, wxEllipseDouble, etc... not fully finished.

 genergdi.h/cpp - wxGenericColour, wxGenericPen.
 A color and pen that store the values themselves and have identical functions as wxColour and wxPen.
 They do not require a GUI and are suited to instances where you may want to store a considerable number of different ones.

-grid.h/cpp - wxGrid derived class to make things easier, copy and paste mechanism using wxBlockSelection.
-Unlike popular spreadsheets you can copy from arbitrarily disconnected selections to a differently disconnected selections as well as the more pedestrian connected selections.
-This is depricated and for academic purposes only.

 optvalue.h/cpp - wxOptionValue class contains a string type and two arrays of options and values.
 It works on the same format as the wxFileConfig class and can load and save to a string/stream.
 [opt valuetype]
 option1 = value1
 option2 = value2

 spinctld.h/cpp - wxSpinCtrlDbl is a drop in replacement for a